Non-standard Processes¶

 Sometimes an issue being fixed may or may not be a security issue depending on opinion, or the security team may otherwise consider it not appropriate for the -security pocket.
 In this case, the SRU process may be used to fix the issue if the change being made otherwise meets SRU criteria.

-• The release team will do a copy-forward-en-masse and then hand queue management of the just-released updates pocket to the SRU team.
+The release team will do a batch copy-forward and then hand queue management of the just-released updates pocket to the SRU team.
 From this point on, uploaders should upload to the new development Unapproved queue when needed for SRU process, even though it hasn’t yet opened.

 If a bug fixed by an update does not get any testing or verification feedback for 90 days an automated call for testing comment will be made on the bug report.
 In the event that there is still no testing after an additional 15 days (a total of 105 days without any testing), the Stable Release Managers will remove the package from -proposed and usually close the bug task as “Won’t Fix”, due to lack of interest.
 Removal will happen immediately if a package update in -proposed is found to introduce a nontrivial regression.